 As a wedding photographer, I meet up with couples who are in different stages of planning their big day and we chat about their plans and ideas.
 Many brides tell me that after the initial excitement of their engagement, they feel a bit overwhelmed with the task of planning such an important event.
-Suddenly there are hundreds of decisions needs to be made on dates, location, budget, guest list etc. Hiring a Wedding Planner can be a huge help and I asked Katie Stocks from Bride and Beau to give some advice on how can a Wedding Planner help you to make your wedding day as you dreamed of.
+Suddenly there are hundreds of decisions needs to be made on dates, location, budget, guest list etc. Hiring a Wedding Planner can be a huge help and I asked Katie Stocks from The Events Designers to give some advice on how can a Wedding Planner help you to make your wedding day as you dreamed of.

 Who are your typical clients?

 Over the last two years, I have been so privileged to work with so many different couples.
 Every love story is different, therefore, every wedding is different.
 Our couples have a very clear vision of the style they want to achieve and it’s our job to help make this vision a reality.
 Planning and styling a wedding can become very overwhelming.
 Many couples are so excited, have spent hours looking through Brides Magazine and Pinterest, researching venues and then realise they have no idea where to start.
 It’s a whole new world – a whole new industry that they know nothing about.

 What are the benefits of having a Wedding Planner?